Nama-Salameh/AdvancedAssignment3-Java/Dependency Inversion Principle/README.md

-# Solution ofvDependency Inversion Principle
+# Solution of Dependency Inversion Principle

 * In the initial solution you create 3 classes and dependent on each other.
 <br /> such as : windowsMachine class depends on concrete , and the 3 classes having the body in it,